drugis/addis-core/docs/design/index.md

 The initial vertical prototype used a relational database for the more well-defined parts of the data model (i.e. those describing the study design and measurements) and a triple store for the more open-ended parts (i.e. higher level concepts).
 However, this generates some tension at the interface between these components.
 In addition, an event sourcing implementation would have to work across this barrier, so would need to be implemented consistently for these two very different technology stacks.
-Therefore, another prototype was constructed to evaluate the possibility of using a triple store for both TrialVerse and ConceptMapper.
+Therefore, another prototype was constructed to evaluate the possibility of using a triple store for both Trialverse and ConceptMapper.
 This consists of a converter from ADDIS datafiles to RDF, and a set of SPARQL queries implementing the key used cases from the ADDIS point of view (i.e. matching studies to concept definitions and constructing datasets).
 This was successful and should allow for a full implementation of the "read-only API" envisaged in the ADDIS 2 architecture.

 #### ADDIS 2 R1 - R3 ####

-The relational database schema, triplestore, and importer were deemed to be of sufficient quality to serve as the basis of the initial releases of ADDIS 2, pending the further design of the TrialVerse and ConceptMapper components.
+The relational database schema, triplestore, and importer were deemed to be of sufficient quality to serve as the basis of the initial releases of ADDIS 2, pending the further design of the Trialverse and ConceptMapper components.
 Several design decisions of the prototype were also carried over, such as implementing the backend using Java and the Spring framework and the frontend using AngularJS.
-Although the Core component developed during Releases 1-3 is not considered a prototype, the TrialVerse and ConceptMapper components are, and are expected to undergo a full rewrite.
+Although the Core component developed during Releases 1-3 is not considered a prototype, the Trialverse and ConceptMapper components are, and are expected to undergo a full rewrite.
 The first two releases were based on the relational database model, and a transition to the RDF data model was made in Release 3.

 ### Mockups ###